 Alleged militia member associated with Syrian regime arrested in the Netherlands on suspicion of war crimes

-Kerkrade - The International Crimes Team of the Dutch police arrested a 34-year-old man in Kerkrade on Tuesday 24 May 2022 on suspicion of war crimes and crimes against humanity committed in Syria in 2013.
+Kerkrade - The International Crimes Team of the Netherlands Police arrested a 34-year-old man in Kerkrade on Tuesday 24 May 2022 on suspicion of war crimes and crimes against humanity committed in Syria in 2013.
 The suspect had been living in the Netherlands since 2020 and had applied for asylum there.
-At the end of 2020 the Dutch national crime squad received tips that the man would have been a member of a prominent Syrian militia that fought on the side of President Assad's regime in the Syrian civil war.
+At the end of 2020 the national crime squad received tips that the man would have been a member of a prominent Syrian militia that fought on the side of President Assad's regime in the Syrian civil war.
 Never before has anyone been arrested under these suspicions in the Netherlands who allegedly sided with the Syrian regime.

 The suspect is charged with crimes against humanity and war crimes.
 He is also accused of participating in an organization whose aim is to commit international crimes.
 An investigation led by the Netherlands Public Prosecution Service gave indications that the suspect was involved in the violent arrest of a citizen in January 2013 who was later tortured in captivity.